Online School Counseling Curriculum

 The online Master of Arts in School Counseling program curriculum is designed to prepare graduates to work as social-justice-focused school counselors for P-12 students.
 Courses focus on how issues of identity, power, privilege, disability and discrimination affect students, both individually and as a school population.
 These courses will help graduates to form their own counselor identity, learning about themselves so they can better serve children and adolescents within schools in their communities.

-Graduates of the program will complete 18 courses or 72 quarter credit hours*, which can be completed on a part- or full-time basis.
-They will also complete a 100-hour practicum and 600-hour internship experience at a school near their community, as well as an optional immersion experience at the University of Denver campus.
+Graduates of the program will complete 24 courses or 90 quarter credit hours (equivalent to 60 semester hours), which can be completed on a part- or full-time basis (transfer credits accepted).
+They will also complete a 100-hour practicum and 600-hour internship experience at a school near their community.

 Course descriptions are provided below for reference.
 Please refer to the SchoolCounseling@Denver Handbook, located on the Morgridge College of Education Handbooks & Forms page, for additional information related to the program, curriculum, matriculation requirements, and other policies and resources.